 Spotlight on Large Animal Veterinarians

-This year is World Veterinary Year, affectionately known as Vet2011.
-It is a year to celebrate the 250th anniversary of the founding of the world’s first veterinary school in Lyon, France.1 In this celebration of the veterinary profession, we recognize that not all veterinarians spend their days in an animal hospital exam room.
-With over 70 million pet dogs and 80 million pet cats in the U.S. With so many Americans owning dogs and cats, many people think of their local animal hospital, a tiled room and an exam table, when they think of their veterinarian.
+According to the American Pet Products Association, there are nearly 90 million pet dogs and a little over 94 million pet cats in the U.S. With so many Americans owning dogs and cats, many people think of their local small animal hospital, with a tiled room and an exam table, when they think of their veterinarian.
 But not all veterinarians spend their days in an animal hospital's exam room.
 Some travel daily, through all types of weather and at all hours of the day (or night), to make sure that large animals are healthy too.
 Someone has to make sure that the animals that can’t sleep inside the house are healthy; that’s where large animal veterinarians come in.

 The day-to-day work of large animal veterinarians can vary a great deal.
 There are equine veterinarians who only treat horses, and may spend their days at a ranch, stable, or racetrack.
-Then there are veterinarians who keep the elephants, tigers, and gorillas at the zoo healthy.
 There are large animal veterinarians who spend their time on farms caring for cows, sheep, goats, pigs, llamas, and alpacas.
 Some large animal veterinarians care for a mixture of all of these types of animals.

-Did you ever think about what happens when an alligator gets injured?
-Someone may call a large animal veterinarian, and the veterinarian just may have to perform surgery on the sharp-toothed patient.
+What happens when a horse cuts its leg on a fence?
 What about when a cow is having trouble giving birth?
 Not just anyone can suture up a laceration on a horse’s leg or deliver a calf in the middle of the night on a farm.
-Large animal veterinarians serve an important purpose and can fill multiple roles.
+Large animal veterinarians serve an important purpose and fill multiple roles.

 Large Animal Veterinarians in the Federal Government

-Practicing large animal veterinarians play an important role in protecting human and animal health by keeping large animals healthy, and therefore helping to maintain the safety of the food supply.
-While there are equine-exclusive veterinarians, other large animal veterinarians find themselves treating a range of animals.
-The veterinarians who spend a lot of their time on a farm may treat various food animals such as cows, pigs, or goats.
-On the farm, veterinarians vaccinate food animals against disease, treat food animals when they are sick, and consult with farmers on production practices, feeding, and housing practices.3 Veterinarians who work with food animals are not just responsible for the health of the individual animals or herds, they also have to make sure that the food that comes from those animals is safe for people to eat.
-When a cow or a goat gets sick, large animal veterinarians provide treatment and ensure that the milk and meat from those animals are safe for people to consume.
+Large animal veterinarians play an important role in protecting human and animal health by keeping food animals healthy, and therefore helping to maintain the safety of our food supply.
+The veterinarians who spend a lot of their time on a farm may treat various species such as cows, pigs, sheep, and goats.
+On the farm, veterinarians vaccinate food animals against disease, treat food animals when they are sick, and consult with farmers on production practices, nutrition, and housing practices.
+Veterinarians who work with food animals are not only responsible for the health of the individual animal or the herd or flock; they also have to make sure that the food that comes from those animals is safe for people to eat.
+When a food animal gets sick, large animal veterinarians provide treatment and ensure that the milk and meat from those animals are safe for people to consume.

-So, in this World Veterinary Year, we recognize the important and difficult work done by large animal veterinarians.
-They often brave inclement weather, travel long distances on country roads, and risk being kicked by animals that weigh far more than they do, to ensure that these animals are healthy and that food that enters the food supply from these animals is also safe.
-Would you have what it takes to perform surgery on a half-ton animal or deliver a foal at 2 a.m.?
+Large animal veterinarians perform important and difficult work.
+They often brave inclement weather, travel long distances on country roads, and risk being kicked by animals that weigh far more than they do, to ensure the health of our horses, cows, and other large animals.
+Do you have what it takes to perform surgery on a half-ton animal or deliver a foal at 2 a.m.?